ComputationalDesignLab/surrogate-methods/books/setup.md

     ![Conda create env list](images/conda_create_env_list.png)

-4. To activate the newly created env, run ``conda activate ENVNAME``.
+4. To activate the newly created environment, run ``conda activate ENVNAME``.
 Replace ENVNAME with your environment name.
 You will see that the ``(base)`` before the command prompt will change to the ``ENVNAME``.